matteofigliuzzi/IVF_extremes/README.md

 ## 1 Overview

-Python package to analyze IVF clinical data, helping identifying infertile women and characterizing the following infertility
+Python package to analyze IVF clinical data, helping in the idenfication of infertile women and in the characterizatio of the following infertility endophenotypes:

-endophenotypes:
+- **LMR**: low oocyte maturity rate
 - **IFR**: low fertilization rates
-- **LMR**: low oocyte maturity rate
 - **PDA**: preimplantation developmental arrest

-Extreme phenotypes are identified by performing one tailed-Binomial hypothesis tests of IVF clinical outcomes.
+Extreme phenotypes are identified comparing individual outcomes in terms of oocyte maturation rate, oocyte fertilization rate, and blastocyst production rate with typical rates observed in a reference population. and performing one tailed-Binomial hypothesis tests of IVF cycles outcomes.

 The following paper provides an overview of the statistical model used, and an exemplary application.
-If using the
-Ref to publication:

 Capalbo et al. "Genomics analysis of maternal exomes reveals new candidate genes and pathways for the diagnosis of oocyte maturation arrest and early embryonic developmental arrest in IVF" 2021

-We ask that you cite this paper if you use the package in work that leads to publication.
+Please cite this paper if you use the package in work that leads to publication.

 ## 2 Installation

 ### 2.1 Pip installation

+IVF_extremes package can be installed directly from pip:

 ```console
 $ pip install IVF_extremes